LeetLLM

 • Symptom: model becomes less accurate after "adding memory."
 Cause: too many memories are injected back into prompt.
 Fix: keep top-k small, rerank aggressively, and pull raw evidence only when exact wording matters.

 • Symptom: another user's history appears in current session.
 Cause: tenant boundary missing in retrieval query or namespace design.
-Fix: enforce per-user or per-merchant isolation at query time and test it like a security control, not only a relevance tweak.
+Fix: enforce per-user or per-repository isolation at query time and test it like a security control, not a relevance tweak.

 • Symptom: retrieved memory causes unauthorized action or persists deleted content.
 Cause: recall treated as trusted authority or derived indexes lack lifecycle controls.
 Fix: keep approval outside memory, filter untrusted recall, and propagate corrections and deletion to projections and caches.